HomeAbout UsServices

 What is a Partnership?

 If you engage in a partnership you will typically need to register a business name.
-Partnerships also require a Deed (Partnership Agreement - PA) that states clearly the obligations and rights of each partner.
+Partnerships should ideally have a Deed (Partnership Agreement – PA) that states clearly the obligations and rights of each partner.
 This document is governed by the Partnership Act.
 For this reason, and many others, people looking to engage in a partnership often seek legal advice.

 What is a Company?

-A company (proprietary limited company) is the most common business structure adopted by small to medium businesses in Australia and is a far more complex structure than a partnership or sole trader.
+A company (proprietary limited company) is the most common business structure adopted by businesses in Australia.
 A company is defined as being a separate legal entity from you, meaning the company will have its own assets (property, etc) and liabilities.
 The company has its own name and management (directors and shareholders) will use it to enter into agreements.
-When you start a company you effectively become an employee, director or shareholder of that company.
+When you start a company there will be directors, company secretaries and shareholders of that company.

-Therefore, should any complications arise, the company is liable, not you or any other stakeholder.
-However, if complications or disputes arise, as a result of misconduct by stakeholders, they become liable instead of the company.
+Therefore, should any complications arise, the company is liable, not you as a Director or a shareholder.
+However, if complications or disputes arise, as a result of misconduct by directors, they may become liable instead of the company.
 Similarly, the company is able to take legal action against others for any loss it has suffered.
 In these circumstances companies often need to seek legal advice.

 What is a Trust?

-A trust is a business structure whereby you operate the business as a 'trustee'.
-This means you are responsible for holding income, assets or property for the benefit of others, who are then referred to as 'beneficiaries'.
-A trustee could be an individual person, a number of people (partnership) or a company.
+A Trust is a legal structure by which you can own or operate a business.
+The Trust is responsible for holding income, assets or property for the benefit of others (beneficiaries), who are then referred to as ‘beneficiaries’.
+A trustee runs the Trust and could be an individual person, a number of people or a company.
+It is important to appreciate how a Trust can operate and who controls the Trust.
+There are a variety of Trusts but, in regards to business structures, the two most common are a Unit Trust and a Discretionary Trust.

 Overall